This page has information on travelling to Panama.

 Permanent Residency Law

-The Government of Panama has created a subcategory of permanent residency for foreign nationals of 22 countries with which Panama has especially friendly relations, including the UK.
+The Government of Panama has created a sub-category of permanent residency for foreign nationals of 22 countries with which Panama has especially friendly relations, including the UK.
 The decree allows British nationals to apply for a permanent residency permit to undertake commercial or professional activities (subject to certain limitations).
-For more information contact the Panama National Migration Service on (507) 507-1800 or contact a local solicitor prior to your arrival in Panama as a number of the documents required must be legalised (issued with an apostille), which can only be done by the Legalisation Office in the UK.
+For more information contact the Panama National Migration Service on (507) 507-1800 or contact a local solicitor prior to your arrival in Panama, as a number of the documents required must be legalised (issued with an apostille), which can only be done by the Legalisation Office in the UK.

 UK Emergency Travel Documents

 UK Emergency Travel Documents (ETDs) are accepted for entry, airside transit and exit from Panama.
 Your ETD must be valid for a minimum period of 6 months from the date of entry into Panama.
+You should check the requirements of any country that you intend to transit on your journey.